antislice/github2github/README.md

   password c0d3b4ssssss!
 ````

+#### Private Repos
+Private repos require a [personal access token](https://github.com/blog/1509-personal-api-tokens) with the `repos` permission.
+Use it in place of the password in the `.netrc` file.
+(This isn't a bad idea to do anyways, otherwise your password is hanging out in plaintext.)

 ### Usage
 The script expects all the issues you want to move to have the same label.
 Run with:
 ````